Environmental Studies Major (52-58 credit hours)

 - Either Environmental History (HIST 24000) or Environmental Ethics (PHIL 27000) or Wild and Sacred (RELG 38000), or alternative approved by EVST faculty

 Additional elective courses in this area are typically drawn from the social sciences and humanities but can be found in many other departments, as well as the College’s INTD offerings.

 - Statistics (MATH 10800) or Methods in Decision Making (MATH 13200)

-A minimum of four 3- or 4-credit elective courses (totaling 12-16 credit hours).
-Selected in consultation with EVST advisor to complete an emphasis in one of the following areas:
+Selected in consultation with EVST advisor, students will complete an emphasis in one of the following areas: